 What is chimney sweeping?

-Chimney sweeping is the process of cleaning the interior of a chimney flue, usually with specialized brushes, to remove any buildup or obstructions that may hinder air flow or create a fire hazard.
+Chimney sweeping is the process of cleaning the interior of a fireplace flue, usually with specialized brushes, to remove any buildup or obstructions that may hinder air flow or create a fire hazard.
 Regular chimney sweeping is a critical part of home maintenance and fire safety.
 A chimney dirtied with buildup is not only inefficient but dangerous.
 The process should be performed by a skilled technician, ideally one certified by the Chimney Safety Institute of America.

 Why is chimney sweeping necessary?

 When you light a fire in your fireplace, as the smoke travels up the chimney, it leaves behind deposits of creosote, a byproduct of combustion.
 In addition to being highly combustible, creosote buildup also hinders airflow and reduces draft, which is necessary for complete combustion.
 In its initial stages, creosote is flaky and sooty and thus easily removed with chimney brushes.
 Over time however, as more fires are burned and more creosote is deposited on top of this initial layer, the buildup becomes thicker, harder, and more difficult to remove.
 Draft is further reduced, more creosote is deposited, and this process continues until the creosote is removed (or there is a chimney fire).

 In addition to the removal of creosote, routine chimney sweeping will also remove any animal nesting or plant debris that can obstruct the flue and also create a fire hazard.
 Placing a chimney cap will prevent animal entry, and a savvy chimney sweep will always recommend a cap if one is not present.